limbernie/limbernie.github.io/_posts/2019-11-02-haystack-htb-walkthrough.md

 Duh? :fu:

-Anyways, that line is cliché and it looks like it's straight out of a book of quotations. :wink: With that in mind, let\'s see what we can find in the `quotes` index.
+Anyways, that line is cliché and it looks like it's straight out of a book of quotations. :wink: With that in mind, let's see what we can find in the `quotes` index.

 <a class="image-popup">
 ![b916c77e.png](/assets/images/posts/haystack-htb-walkthrough/b916c77e.png)